Jonathannygaard/Niatania/Worldbuilding/Sessions/Random encounters.md

 - A patch of land where the soil and stones have fused into smooth glass, stretching for yards.
 - At the center is a crater, filled with shards that glow faintly at dusk.
+- If you go down a cage here it will lead you to [[The Mirror of True Sight]]
 ### 14. **The Wandering Inn**

 - The PCs come across a cheery roadside tavern.